FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Discussion

 \subsubsection{Pixel independence assumption}

 The pattern scaling model used in our prior effectively uses independent linear regressions at each location to map changes in global mean temperature onto changes in local temperature.
-However, this modeling approach challenges our intuition as it overlooks the spatial dependence of temperature fields, despite our expectation that temperatures at nearby locations should covary.
+However, this modelling approach challenges our intuition as it overlooks the spatial dependence of temperature fields, despite our expectation that temperatures at nearby locations should covary.

-To address this modeling concern, a common solution is to incorporate spatially correlated innovations into the pattern scaling response, which represent the spatial expression of climate internal variability~\cite{beusch2020emulating, beusch2020crossbreeding, beusch2022emission, castruccio2013global, goodwin2020computationally}.
+To address this modelling concern, a common solution is to incorporate spatially correlated innovations into the pattern scaling response, which represents the spatial expression of climate internal variability~\cite{beusch2020emulating, beusch2020crossbreeding, beusch2022emission, castruccio2013global, goodwin2020computationally}.
 Alternatively, \citeA{link2019fldgen} design a procedure based on the Wiener-Khinchin theorem~\cite{champeney1973fourier} to emulate a climate variability field with the same variance and spatiotemporal correlation structure as the one in ESMs outputs.

-From a statistical modeling standpoint, these approaches introduce spatial variability as multivariate Gaussian variables, differing only in their covariance structure.
-Consequently, they can be easily incorporated into our GP framework.
+From a statistical modelling standpoint, these approaches introduce such spatially correlated innovations as a multivariate Gaussian variable, their main differences lying in the procedure used to determine its spatial covariance structure.
+Because of the Gaussian nature of the modelling we propose in this work, a Gaussian spatial correlated innovation can easily be incorporated in the FaIRGP spatial emulation model we propose.
 However, for the sake of clarity, we chose not to delve into these additional considerations and instead focus on the exposition of the Bayesian energy balance model.

-Further, whilst it has been pointed out that, in general, regional changes in temperature scale robustly with global temperature~\cite{seneviratne2016allowable}, this may not be true under strong mitigation scenarios or under strong aerosol forcing~\cite{may2012assessing, levy2013roles}.
-This fosters advocacy for development of \enquote{spatialised} simple climate models going beyond pattern scaling.
+Further, whilst it has been pointed out that, in general, regional changes in temperature scale robustly with global temperature~\cite{seneviratne2016allowable}, this may not be true under strong mitigation scenarios or under strong aerosol forcing~\cite{may2012assessing, levy2013roles, tebaldi2018evaluating, tebaldi2020emulating}.
+This fosters advocacy for the development of \enquote{spatialised} simple climate models going beyond pattern scaling.